Oregon High School Clubs and Activities

 Advisor: Amie Mitchell

 Do you love math?
-Do you wanna do math in your future career?
-Do you wanna share your love or math with others while having fun?
+Do you want to do math in your future career?
+Do you want to share your love or math with others while having fun?
 Join Math Club!
 They host weekly, school wide, informal math competitions and compete at a number of local and state and maybe even national competitions throughout the year.
 They also hold a STEM fair for the elementary schools.

 Advisor: Dave Ebert